Local Statistics for Zeros of Artin-Schreier L-functions: Introduction

 In proving all of our results we take the standard approach of applying the explicit formula to reduce the problem to the estimation of certain sums over primes, which are then separated into diagonal and off-diagonal terms.
 One of the technical novelties in the present work, which is instrumental in all of our results, is using bounds on the number of short vectors in $\F_q[x]$-lattices to bound the off-diagonal terms.
 Here Lenstra's theory of reduced bases for such lattices \cite{Len85} plays a pivotal role.
 This approach exploits unique features of the A-S families which are not present in other well-studied families of $L$-functions.

 The paper is organized as follows: in section \ref{sec:dirichlet} we relate the above families of A-S $L$-functions with certain natural families of Dirichlet $L$-functions.
 Most of our calculations proceed in the Dirichlet $L$-function setting which turns out to be convenient for our purposes.
 In section \ref{sec:lattice} we recall the basic theory of reduced bases for $\F_q[x]$-lattices developed in \cite{Len85} and derive several bounds on short vectors in such lattices, which will be used in our estimates of the off-diagonal terms.
 With these preliminaries in place, we prove Theorems \ref{thm:main1},\ref{thm:main2},\ref{thm:main3} in sections \ref{sec_full_as_family},\ref{sec_odd_poly},\ref{sec:ord_as_fam} respectively.
-The latter three sections are mostly independent of each other and can be read in any order. \\ \\ {\bf Acknowledgment.} Both authors were partially supported by a grant of the Israel Science Foundation no.~2507/19.
+The latter three sections are mostly independent of each other and can be read in any order. \\ \\ {\bf Acknowledgments.} The authors would like to thank Ze\'ev Rudnick for providing some useful references on counting short vectors in lattices.
+Both authors were partially supported by a grant of the Israel Science Foundation no.~2507/19.